 In addition to articles and book chapters on arbitration, Hugh co-authored the Guide to the PCA Arbitration Rules, published by Oxford University Press, and is an adjunct professor of two courses (international commercial arbitration and sports arbitration) at Osgoode Hall Law School.
 He also maintains an active pro bono practice and was recognized at the 2022 Canada Law Awards for spearheading the “Pro Bono Initiative of the Year" to assist vulnerable Afghans.

-Prior to joining BLG, Hugh practiced for five years in London and the Middle East in Freshfields Bruckhaus Deringer LLP’s international arbitration group.
-He was assistant legal counsel at the Permanent Court of Arbitration in The Hague, where he supported arbitral tribunals in international investment arbitrations.
+Prior to joining BLG, Hugh practiced for five years in London and Dubai in the international arbitration group of Freshfields Bruckhaus Deringer LLP.
+He was previously assistant legal counsel at the Permanent Court of Arbitration in The Hague, where he was the McGill Law fellow and supported arbitral tribunals presiding over international investment arbitrations.